How to get your budget sorted!

 If you are behind on your bills, it probably means you aren’t earning enough, they were really big or you had an unexpected emergency.
 It happens and the main thing is you focus on what you can do from now on to put you in a better financial position.

 If you don’t have enough money coming in, work out ways to get more money, even if it’s only short term to help you get back on your feet.
-This post has lots of ways to make money, many can be done from home too.
+Find 43 ways to make money as a single mum here, 51 ways to make money from home here or 16 ways to make money on the side here.
+Also, check out my monthly side hustle updates here.

 Next, pay that extra money on the bills.
 Don’t be tempted to spend it.
 You need to get your bills back on track and cleared before the next lot come in.